eciggaar/cnt-workshop/openshift/3-Pipelines.md

 1. If not already done so, open a separate tab to the Git repository that you've just generated from the Starter Kit template.

-2. Copy the Git repository's URL.
+2. Copy the repository's URL.
 For GitHub this is done by pressing the `Code` button and copying the URL provided in the `Clone` section.

 3. Next, start the process to create a pipeline.